TritonDataCenter/rfd/rfd/0012/README.md

   `UpdateMachineMetadata`.
 - NICS: See sdc-nics from node-smartdc for some inspiration.
 - The whole "... foo -e ..."
 CLI UX for "edit/update" isn't figured out yet.

+## triton create

+`triton create` isn't complete.
+There are lots of options to CreateMachine that it doesn't yet support.

+TODO: list missing things and start fleshing it out

 ## RBAC